peaceiris/mkdocs-material-boilerplate/.github/mkdocs/README.md

-# Build with Material for MkDocs and deploy to GitHub Pages
+# GitHub Actions for MkDocs and GitHub Pages

 Build markdown documentation with [Material for MkDocs] and push to GitHub Pages with GitHub Actions.